Year 6 6MB 2020 - 2021

 Every child has a unique username and password for Times Table Rock Stars (TTRS).
 Your child can practise their speed and accuracy in a fun and engaging way.
 The app can be downloaded onto home devices for access at home.
 TTRockstars

-Please also try to read every night!
+Please try to read every night!
 Reading records will need a minimum of 3 reads recorded in the reading record.
+In addition to this your can access put online reading scheme though Active Learn Primary called ‘Bug Club’.

 Children will come home with a list of key vocabulary at the start of every new topic.
 The words will be looked at and taught through the topic and they will help children’s understanding.